djndl1/CSNotes/algorithm/c_algo/c_algo_struct.md

 With a queue, insertion is done at one end, whereas deletion is performed at the other end.

-The basic operations on a queue are
+The basic operations on a queue are:

 - `Euqueue`: inserts an element at the end of the list (rear)

 - `Dequeue`: deletes and returns the element at the start of the list (front)

-TODO
+Both have constant running time.

+#### Implementation

+linked list or circular array implementation

 ## Trees